Video no longer available

 That is a helpful attitude to hold.

-But a parent's feeling guilty or responsible or ashamed does not help a frightened, out of control child.
+These are the feeling states most parents are writing about, including myself when first coming here.
+The guilt and the searching for answers, blaming our parenting mistakes.
+It is such a difficult time.But a parent's feeling guilty or responsible or ashamed does not help a frightened, out of control child.
 Feeling certain we can pull ourselves and one another through it.
 That will help our troubled children.
 Meeting and facing the behaviors with compassion.

 That is what will help our children.
 We don't have to be perfect and neither do they.